 (with Paul Grieco and Shengyu Li), International Economic Review, Vol. 57-2, May 2016, pp. 665-690.

-- “Input Prices, Productivity, and Trade: Evidence from Chinese Paint Manufacturers,"
+- "Input Prices, Productivity, and Trade Dynamics: Long-Run Effects of Liberalization on Chinese Paint Manufacturers",

 with Paul Grieco and Shengyu Li, Dec.
 2019.
 R&R

 - "Output Quality, Productivity Growth, and Resource Reallocation",

 with Jing Li and Shengyu Li, November 2019.

 - "How Do Hospitals Respond Differently to Competition?
 Quality, Prices, and Efficiency",

 with Mona Luan and Zhigang Tao, August 2018.